Invariant Feature Coding using Tensor Product Representation

 \paragraph{Image feature and its irreducible decomposition.} As an image feature, we use the concatenation of luminosity of two horizontally adjacent pixels as a local feature and apply average pooling to get a global feature.
 Thus, the feature dimension is 2.
-Since image flipping changes the order of the pixels, it acts as the permutation of first and second elements in the feature space.
+Since image flipping changes the order of the pixels, it permutates the first and second elements in feature space.
 Therefore, the group acts as $\pi(e)= $, $\pi(m)= $, as plotted in the left figure of \figref{fig:group1}.
 By applying orthogonal matrices calculated by Eq.
-(7) in the original paper, we get the feature space written in the center of \figref{fig:group1}.
+(7) in the original paper, the feature space written in the center of \figref{fig:group1} is obtained.
 In this space, the group acts as $\pi(e)= $, $\pi(m)= $.
-Thus, this is the irreducible decomposition of $\pi$ into $\tau_1 \oplus \tau_{-1}$ defined by the \textbf{Irreducible representation} paragraph in Section 3 of the original paper. \textbf{Note that in the general case, each representation matrix is block-diagonalized instead of diagonalized and each diagonal block becomes more complex, like those written in Table 1 in the original paper.}
+Thus, this is the irreducible decomposition of $\pi$ into $\tau_1 \oplus \tau_{-1}$ defined by the \textbf{Irreducible representation} paragraph in Section 3 of the original paper. \textbf{Note that in the general case, each representation matrix is block-diagonalized instead of diagonalized, and each diagonal block becomes more complex, like those in Tables \ref{table:irreducible} and \ref{table:p6mirreducible}.}

-\paragraph{Invariant classifier.} In this decomposed space, when we train the classifier by considering both original images and flipped images, the classification boundary learned with l2-regularized convex loss minimization becomes the form of $x=b$ as plotted in the right figure of \figref{fig:group1}.
+\paragraph{Invariant classifier.} In this decomposed space, when the classifier is trained by considering both original images and flipped images, the classification boundary learned with L2-regularized convex loss minimization acquires the form of $x=b$, as plotted in the right figure of \figref{fig:group1}.
 Thus, we can discard $y$-elements of features and get a compact feature vector.
-This result is validated as follows: when we denote the feature in the decomposed space that corresponds to the original image as $(x_n,y_n)$, the feature corresponds to the flipped image becomes $(x_n,-y_n)$ because $\pi(m)= $.
-When we write the linear classifier as $w_x^t x + w_y^t y + w_b$, the loss for these two images are written as $l(w_x^t x_n + w_y^t y_n + b) + l(w_x^t x_n - w_y^t y_n + b)$.
+This result is validated as follows: when the feature in the decomposed space that corresponds to the original image is denoted as $(x_n,y_n)$, the feature corresponding to the flipped image becomes $(x_n,-y_n)$ because $\pi(m)= $.
+Expressing the linear classifier as $w_x^t x + w_y^t y + w_b$, the loss for these two images can be written as $l(w_x^t x_n + w_y^t y_n + b) + l(w_x^t x_n - w_y^t y_n + b)$.
 From Jensen's inequality, this is lower-bounded by $2 l(w_x^t x_n + b)$.
 This means that the loss is minimized when $w_y=0$, resulting in the classification boundary $w_x^t x + w_b = 0$.
 This calculation is generalized to Eq.
 (10) in the original paper.